Islandora/documentation/docs/technical-documentation/rest-create.md

 This endpoint is available at `http://localhost:8000/node/{node id}/media/{media type}/{media use}`

 It only accepts PUT requests.
 If the media and file don't exist they are created, if they exist the file is updated with the new body.

+The node and taxonomy term are used to search (via an [entity query](https://api.drupal.org/api/drupal/core!lib!Drupal.php/function/Drupal%3A%3AentityQuery/8.6.x)) for a media.
+If this media exists the body of the file is replaced with the new content, otherwise a new file is created to hold the contents.

 The tokens to this URI are as follows: